 2) Cleaning Gas Cooktops

 plastic mesh pad.
-Do NOT use abrasive pads or scouring powders as these can permanently scratch the porcelain finish.
+Do NOT use abrasive pads or scouring powders, as these can permanently scratch the porcelain finish.

-Control knobs are washed in warm suds with cloth or brush, rinsed, and dried.
+Control knobs are washed in warm suds with a cloth or brush, rinsed, and dried.
 If they come off, they’re easier to clean, but do not soak them.

 The area under drip pans may be washed with warm suds, rinsed, and dried.
 Use a paste of baking soda and water on difficult spots.
-A soap-filled steel wool pad may be used occasionally if necessary, or use a plastic mesh pad.
+A soap-filled steel wool pad may be used occasionally if necessary, or a plastic mesh pad.

 Gas burners and grates may be removed for cleaning.
-Soak grates in very hot water and detergent about a half-hour if very dirty; then scrub with a brush, rinse and dry.
+Soak grates in boiling water and detergent for about a half-hour if very dirty; then scrub with a brush, rinse and dry.
 A little ammonia may be added to the soaking solution if they are very greasy.
 Soak burners in hot, soapy water to soften grease and grime.
 Clean with a brush.
 Do not use scouring powder which will clog the holes.
 The metal ring with holes in it may come off the

 burner for cleaning.
-If the holes in the burner are stopped up, clean with a fine wire, hair pin, paper clip or pipe stem cleaner.
+If the holes in the burner are stopped up, clean with a fine wire, hairpin, paper clip, or pipe stem cleaner.
 Don’t use toothpicks as they could break off and clog the holes.
 Rinse burners in hot water.

 3) Water Heater Care

 Again, our hard water in Clark County can cause havoc on our plumbing appliances.
 One of the easiest things we can do to extend our water heater’s life is to drain it.
 Once every other month, draw off a bucket or so of water from the spigot at the bottom of the water heater tank until the water runs clear.
 This removes sediment, which reduces the efficiency of the water heater.